 Even if the book you need to read is related to a school assignment, you don’t have to read it cover to cover.
-You can simply go through the main chapters and write a short summary.
+You can simply go through the main chapters and write a short summary (or consider reading a summary of the book).
 This will help you understand the basic ideas in the book and move on to the next read.

 I was really paranoid before when I didn’t finish a particular book.
 I felt like a quitter.
 “I’m such a lazy-pants.
 I can’t even finish a 300-page book.
 I’m a dumb ass,” I thought.

 But after reading 1 book per week for the last couple of months I noticed that not everything is important, especially when you’re reading a nonfiction book.
 You can skim through a couple of pages and still understand the main idea.
 It’s a bit different when you read fiction because you don’t want to miss what the main character did but it’s still not of a big deal.
 If the book is good, you’ll surely understand the plot.
 If you find yourself constantly skipping sentences and you’re not able to concentrate, then, it’s time to find your next read.